 A Room-by-Room Guide to Holiday Decorating

 If your entryway involves a staircase, now is its time to shine.
-I love running fresh garlands along the banister for a classic holiday look.
+We love running fresh garlands along the banister for a classic holiday look.
 Secure the garlands using velvet ribbons every few feet to keep the greenery in place.
 The entry is also a great place to swap around your everyday artwork to something more seasonal.
-Snowy landscapes look gorgeous throughout the winter months and just make your home feel really special.
+Vintage snowy landscapes look gorgeous throughout the winter months and just make your home feel really special.

 Entry Holiday Decorating Checklist:

-• Hang a gorgeous fresh or faux wreath or door swag on the front door
+• Hang a fresh or faux wreath or door swag on the front door

 • Swap in your entry artwork for winter landscapes